Mardan District: Climate

 The summer season is extremely hot.
 A steep rise of temperature observed from May to June.
 Even July, August and September record quite high temperatures.
 During May and June dust storms are frequent at night.
 The temperature reaches to its maximum in the month of June i.e. 43.5 C. Due to intensive cultivation and artificial irrigation the tract is humid and heat is oppressive (Heat Index 69 on 7 July 2006).
 However, a rapid fat! of temperature has been recorded from October onwards.
 The coldest months are December and January.
 The mean minimum temperature recorded for the month of January the coldest month is 0.5 C.

 Most of the rainfall occurs in the month of July, August, December and January.
 Maximum rainfall recorded for the month of August the rainiest month is 12S.8Smm.
 Towards the end of cold weather there are occasional thunder storms and hail storms.
 The relative humidity is quite high throughout the year while maximum humidity has been recorded in December i.e. 73.33 percent.

 Flora

 The present flora of the irrigated areas is exotic.
 The common trees are mesquite, ber, different species of acacia and jand.
-The most common shrubs are tarmariax, articulata, spands, akk, small red poppy, spera, pueghambrigul, drab grass, spera, eamelthorl and pohli chaulai etc.
+The most common shrubs are tarmariax, articulata, spands, akk, small red poppy, spera, pueghambrigul, drab grass,eamelthorl and pohli chaulai etc.